zeta1999/teleport/README.md

       help			show this message
       version		print version information

-      extract		export all data from a database table to CSV.
-Required options: -from, -table extract-api		export all data from an API endpoint to CSV.
-Required options: -from, -endpoint
+      extract-db		export data from a database table to CSV.
+Required options: -from, -table extract-api		export data from an API endpoint to CSV.
+Required options: -from

-      extract-load		extract all data from a table in one database to another database.
-Required options: -from, -to, -table extract-load-api		extract all data from an API endpoint to a database.
-Required options: -from, -to, -endpoint
+      extract-load-db		extract data from a table in one database to another database.
+Required options: -from, -to, -table extract-load-api		extract data from an API endpoint to a database.
+Required options: -from, -to

       transform		(re-)generate a materialized table form a sql statement.
 Required options: -source, -table